jobizil/deploy-node-api/README.md

 > - I will also show you where to add environment variables if you need to.
 > - Completed code can be found [here](https://github.com/jobizil/github-heroku-api.git).

-Create a new folder in your file manager, I'll call mine `github-heroku-api`, open it with terminal or your favourite code editor and initialize node (I'll be using [yarn](https://yarnpkg.com/) for this process).
+Create a new folder in your file manager, I'll call mine `github-heroku-api`, open it with terminal or your favorite code editor and initialize node (I'll be using [yarn](https://yarnpkg.com/) for this process).
 Then create a new file `server.js`

 ```